genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/09_state_management.md

 }
 ```

-Modify or add the `TRADE_MODIFY` Event Handler to use the state machine.
+Create a new Event Handler called `TRADE_MODIFY` to handle modifications.
+Integrate the state machine in it.

 ```kotlin {4}
 eventHandler<Trade>(name = "TRADE_MODIFY", transactional = true) {